MicrosoftDocs/azure-devops-docs/docs/report/widget-catalog.md

 # Widget catalog

-<b>VSTS | TFS 2017 | TFS 2015.1-2015.3  </b>
+**VSTS | TFS 2017 | TFS 2015.1-2015.3**

->[!NOTE]
+> [!NOTE]
->**Feature availability**: You can access the widget catalog from VSTS or the web portal for TFS 2015.1 or later version.
+> **Feature availability**: You can access the widget catalog from VSTS or the web portal for TFS 2015.1 or later version.
 All widgets listed below are available from the web portal for VSTS.
 Some widgets listed below are only available when you connect to TFS 2015 Update 2 or later version.
 >
->With TFS 2015, you have access to a [single team dashboard](team-dashboard.md) with which you can pin items but can't add widgets to the dashboard.
+> With TFS 2015, you have access to a [single team dashboard](team-dashboard.md) with which you can pin items but can't add widgets to the dashboard.
 Install [TFS 2015 Update 1](https://www.visualstudio.com/news/tfs2015-update1-vs.aspx) or later version to get access to the widget catalog and [multiple team dashboards](dashboards.md).
 To determine the platform and version you're on, see [Provide product and content feedback, Platforms and version support](../provide-feedback.md#platform-version).